 …Steak Frites instead.
 This thing was a 6 oz. hanger steak, topped with chimichurri butter and a petite salad.
 And, as a bonus (because the weren’t listed on the menu), it also came with fries.
 The salad had fortunately been relegated into its own bowl and I didn’t have to deal with it.
 I’d ordered this at a medium rare and it came out cooked perfectly.
 Although the hanger isn’t typically the best cut of steak, this one had some great flavor and was quite tender.
 The chimichurri butter was a nice touch and added some good flavor as well, but like I said, the steak itself tasted surprisingly good on its own.
 The bonus fries were a great side, nice and crispy.

 Finally, there were the desserts.
-Our choices were House Made Oreo Cookies or the Chocolate Muffin.
+Our choices were House Made Oreo Cookies or the Chocolate Muffin, if you are a cookie fan, you might want to check this holiday cookie delivery service.
 The four of us ordered two of each to share and they turned out to be pretty unique.
 The oreos were elongated and came with a strawberry milkshake for dipping or simply drinking.
 This was definitely my favorite of the two desserts, as I loved the shake and cream filling.
 The cookie part itself was a bit rich for me, but nothing compared to how rich the chocolate muffin was.
 To call it a muffin is really a misnomer, as it was really a pile of chocolate cake in a bowl.
 It came with a carmelized banana, walnuts and banana ice cream and after a few bites, I was done for.

 Palihouse turned out to be a better dineLA meal than I had expected.
 While the menu could have used more unvegan options, those that fit the bill were quite good.
 And the one that didn’t fit the bill was at least a nice attempt.
 I am not really in a position to judge the dessert because I’m not much of a dessert person.
 However, if they toned down the richness, I think they could have made the desserts more accessible to people like me.
 Having tried a fair amount of their menu now, I’m not sure that I feel the need to return to Palihouse, but I definitely recommend it for anyone looking to mix things up during Restaurant Week.